Mahaan (2022 film): Development

 In June 2020, Karthik Subbaraj was reported to direct a gangster film with Vikram in the lead role, which was tentatively titled Chiyaan 60.
 Vikram, initially greenlit the one-liner narrated by Subbaraj in 2016, while he was shooting for Iru Mugan, but he could not offer the role due to his commitments in other projects.
 While Karthik Subbaraj worked on Jagame Thandhiram, Vikram agreed to start the shoot with Subbaraj's script he earlier planned, with S. S. Lalit Kumar of Seven Screen Studio, which produced the actor's Cobra, agreed to fund the project.
 The film marked Vikram's return to gangster film-genre after Gemini (2002) and Bheemaa (2008).
 Lalit Kumar officially announced the project on 8 June 2020, with Vikram's son Dhruv also sharing a pivotal role in the film.
-Karthik Subbaraj utilised the COVID-19 lockdown period to develop the film's script and had planned to start the shoot only after the lockdown ends.
-It is touted to be a film based on revenge, similar to Petta.
+Karthik Subbaraj used the COVID-19 lockdown period to develop the film's script and had planned to start the shoot only after the lockdown ends.
+It was touted to be a film based on revenge, similar to the director's Petta.
 On 20 August 2021, the film's official title was unveiled as Mahaan.